Vegan ice creams. Oat based. No artificial flavour.

 All of our vegan ice creams take a lengthy and rewarding process to make.
 All pastry and baked goods that go into the ice cream are made from scratch in house.
 We make it over multiple days to get the best flavour and texture.
 We buy locally in season and hold popular flavours through multiple seasons.
 The ice cream keeps well when stored in our freezer that has clean and continuous air flow.
 We try to make all our strawberry ice cream in season so when you get it from us, even months later it will still taste like it did when we made the first batch.

-2 - we age the ice cream mix overnight and churn on day 2 in small batches (about 11 litres per batch) in our special gelato machine that adds no more than 35% overrun (air).
+We churn our fresh mix in small batches (about 11 litres per batch) in our special gelato machines that add no more than 35% overrun (air).
 Our vegan ice creams are denser than your average.
 Most ice creams contain at least 50% air which makes them lighter and melt faster.
 As the ice cream is dispensed from the gelato machine we add our mix ins.

 We're working towards circular and why you should care